openrndr/orx/orx-kdtree/README.md

 # orx-kdtree

-Fast search of the point closest to the queried point in a data set.
+Fast search of points closest to the queried point in a data set.
 2D, 3D and 4D.

 <!-- __demos__ -->
 ## Demos